Skip to navigation Skip to content

 When an applicant advises a change to the students living arrangements (for example, changes to home address, boarding details, study method or term address), confirm the students current living arrangement on the Living Arrangement Details (EILA) screen.
 For:

-For coding, see Table 4 > Step 4 in Assessing and coding claims for Assistance for Isolated Children (AIC).
+For coding, see Table 5 > Step 4 in Processing an Assistance for Isolated Children (AIC) claim.

 8